How we managed to make the ÚLUV lamp

 The floor lamp, which was made entirely in the Czech Republic, consists of two parts: a tripod made of cherry wood with a light socket built into the centre and an oval-shaped shade made of milk glass, which creates a pleasantly diffused light.
 The lamp, which is identical to the original in size and proportions, was christened by Zuzana Lednická and Aleš Najbrt from the Najbrt graphic design studio at Nanovo’s tenth birthday celebration.

-The launch of floor lamp ÚLUVThe launch of our ÚLUV lamp at Nanovo’s 10th birthday celebration at Villa Winternitz, photo by Dita Havránková
+The launch of our ÚLUV lamp at Nanovo’s 10th birthday celebration at Villa Winternitz, photo by Dita Havránková

 The story of ÚLUV